Lecture 27 Variable Selection

 Often, however, a statistician will simply want to know what is the best group of explanatory variables for describing the response.

-In this lecture we will consider various criteria for model selection, and investigate automatic variable selection methodologies.
+In this lecture we will consider various criteria for model selection, and cover an example on finding a suitable variable set “by hand”.

 We begin by considering the following question: Should all the explanatory variables be used, or should some be omitted?